USDFC (USDFC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDFC Historical Price

-According to the latest data gathered on USDFC live price page, the current price of USDFC is 0.98628USD.
-The circulating supply of USDFC(USDFC) is 171.00K USDFC , giving it a market capitalization of $168.66K.
+According to the latest data gathered on USDFC live price page, the current price of USDFC is 0.996706USD.
+The circulating supply of USDFC(USDFC) is 168.43K USDFC , giving it a market capitalization of $167.87K.

 - 30 Days0.00%$ --$ 1.0603$ 0.956330